jennisun/APCSFinalProject/README.md

 Jennifer: Added germ icons and temporary background.
 Wrote germ class and implemented germ counter to go up every time player clicks on falling germs.

 #### 6/2 <br>
 Jennifer: Fixed accuracy of detection for falling germs and glitch that made peas disappear prematurely.
+Made germ counter update and only spawn new zombies only if player can afford it (no negative germs)